-The study of the mycocirculatory system of the brain began with W. Harvey and A. van Leeuwen-hoek in 1628 and 1674. respectively [1].
-At that time, the notion of supplying the brain substance with "terminal arteries" [2] dominated, and the quantitative assessment of brain microcirculation was limited by the lack of appropriate MICROSCOPY techniques [1].
-The results of the study of only VELOCITY indicators of the BLOOD flow in the vessels of the brain led to the conclusion about the constant circulation of BLOOD [3].
-The term "autoregulation" in relation to cerebral blood flow was proposed by N. A. Lassen in 1959 [4].
+The study of mycocirculatory brain science began with W. Harvey and A. van Leeuwen hoek in 1628 and 1674 respectively [1].
+In that period dominated The notion of the supply of the brain substance by the "terminal arteries" [2], and the quantitative assessment of brain mycocyoculation was limited by the lack of appropriate -MICROSCOPY TECHNIQUES [1].
+The results of the study of only THE SPEED indicators of BLOOD FLOW in the vessels of the brain lead to the conclusion about constant circulation .
+BLOOD [3].
+The term " autoregulation " in relation to cerebral blood flow was proposed by NA Lassen in 1959 [4].
 Despite this, A. I. Ostroumov in 1876 described the reaction of the muscular membrane of the arteries to an increase in intravascular pressure [6].
-Starling's classical theory [7] formed the basis of the capillary blood flow hypothesis, according to which between the volume of fluid filtered at the arterial end of the capillary and the volume of fluid reabsorbed at the venous end (and removed by the lymphatic vessels), there is normally a dynamic equilibrium.
-The concept of peripheral vascular resistance H. D. Green served as evidence of the need to quantify the tone of peripheral vessels.
+The classical Starling theory [7] formed the basis of the capillary blood flow hypothesis, according to which there is a dynamic equilibrium between the volume of fluid filtered at the arterial end of the capillary and the volume of fluid reabsorbed at the venous end (and removed by the lymphatic vessels).
+The concept of peripheral vascular resistance HD Green has served as evidence of the need for a quantitative assessment of peripheral vascular tone.
 These studies formed the basis of a model according to which blood flow is regulated by the caliber of arterioles, the volume of blood flow in organs is determined by venules and veins, and the distribution of blood flow in capillaries occurs in accordance with the metabolic needs of the brain [1].
-In recent years, comorbidity has been considered one of the most important problems in therapeutic practice.
-Its comprehensive study is carried out using epidemiological, genetic, immunological, clinical-functional and other methods to clarify the general biological patterns of a "non-random" combination of a number of diseases - syntropy.

 In experiments on animals, data were obtained on changes in the rate of blood flow in the vessels of the brain during manipulations on the cervical sympathetic nerve.
-H. S. Forbes (1938) and other authors established the role of blood pressure, osmotic pressure, choline-like substances, adrenaline and CO4 levels [2].
+HS Forbes (1938) and other authors established the role of blood pressure, osmotic pressure, choline-like substances, adrenaline and CO4 levels [2].
 Studies of brain microcirculation were carried out by introducing coloring agents into the carotid arteries of animals with an assessment of the time of their appearance in the retina [8].
-Further studies in vivo required microscopic technology, which was first used on the brain by H. Florey and described by M. Fog [9].
+Further studies in vivo demanded microsco - 96 pic technology, which was first used on the brain by H. Florey and described by M. Fog

+[9].
 Assessment of the state of the vessel diameter was carried out by photometric scanning [1].
 The first experimental data on the nature of the blood flow in the superficial vessels of the brain were obtained using the "transparent skull" technique [6].
-The microelectrode technique for measuring local cerebral blood flow [10], as well as the electroplethysmographic method, the thermoelectric method, and techniques with intravascular tensoresistor sensors, were widely used.
+The microelectrode technique for measuring local cerebral blood flow [10], as well as the electroplethysmographic method, the thermoelectric method, and techniques with intravascular tensoresistor sensors , were widely used .
 Registration of blood filling of cerebral vessels based on impedance has been developed in the form of rheoencephalography and rheoplethysmography [11].